yury-lysogorskiy/lammps/doc/src/Howto_lammps_gui.rst

 output fields or timestep setting, while the export from the log will contain *all* YAML output but *segmented* into individual runs.

-The *Preferences* dialog has a *Charts* tab that allows to set multiple chart related settings, like the default title, colors for the raw and smooth graph, default choice of the raw / smooth graph selection, and the default chart graph size.
+The *Preferences* dialog has a *Charts* tab, where you can configure multiple chart-related settings, like the default title, colors for the graphs, default choice of the raw / smooth graph selection, and the default chart graph size.

 Image Slide Show
 ----------------